gabeguio/stock-sage/README.md

 ## Overview

 Stock Sage is a dashboard for investors to access historical pricing data using AlphaAdvantage’s public API.
+Investors will also be able to review their recent queries if they feel like going back to review and save a query.
 Queries may be saved to a list for reference in the future.
-For each query, an investor will add a name for the query, and an opportunity to add notes for documenting their thoughts about a data response.
-These notes will be accessible from a list of queries from the API.
+For each query, an investor may add a title and description to document their thoughts.
-Investors will also be able to review their recent queries if they feel like going back to review and save a query.

 ## Technologies